IIIF/website/source/get-started/how-iiif-works.md

 layout: default
 title: How it Works
 subtitle: >
-  A plain-langauge guide to how the APIs work together.
+  A plain-langauge guide to how the APIs work.
 permalink: /get-started/how-iiif-works/
 hero:
   image: ""